AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ## Features and Tips
 ### Migrate
-You can migrate assets from the Demo Project to your project as follows:
+You can migrate assets from the Example Project to your project as follows:
 1. Select the necessary assets.
 2. Select Migrate, all dependent assets that will also need to be migrated will be marked here.